Did you ever get paid to play video games? Have you imagined making money doing so? It seems like a pipe dream, but it’s actually possible.

 When people connect with content, that’s when their engagement rates go up.
 They want to see your passion seep through your work and your thoughts.
 So do the job because you love talking about and playing games, not just because you quite like money.
 This is how you can build your cred as both a gamer and a beta tester.

-To jumpstart your journey as a ‘paid gamer’, check out our Kwalee Pathfinders programme for an opportunity to test our PC & Console games.
+To get paid to play our upcoming video games, check out our Kwalee Pathfinders programme for an opportunity.
 Through it, we offer die-hard gamers a chance to get some game industry insights and some moolah to boot!